fishcus/KAP-manual/en/operation/routine_ops/garbage_clean.en.md

-## Garbage Cleanup
+## Garbage Cleanup (Deprecated)

 After Kyligence Enterprise running for a period of time, there could be garbage data leftover.
 Garbage data occupies disk and metadata spaces and could downgrade overall system performance to some extent.
 The garbage data mainly includes:

 - Leftover cube data after cube is purged
-- Leftover segment data after segment is merged
+- Leftover segment data after the segment is merged
 - Temporary files from error jobs
 - Job history that no need to keep forever